ozdemircibaris/analytics-sdk/README.md

 ## ✨ Overview

-A client-side analytics SDK that allows developers to send custom events to a remote analytics server using an API key.
+A client-side analytics SDK that allows developers to send custom events to a remote analytics server using authentication credentials.
 It is intended to be installed via NPM and initialized inside frontend applications.

 ## 🎯 Goals